n3oltd/support/docs/01-engage/02-accounts/04-account-profile/09-history/index.md

 sidebar_position: 9
 ---

-In ENGAGE, you can view the history of your account in the account's profile page.
-History here, basically means all the previous actions that have been taken on a certain account.
-Search for any account via any search method(link) and click on *History* in the profile menu.
+In Engage, you can view all the previous actions that have been taken on a certain account under the history section.
+Search for any account(link) and click on *History* in the profile menu which shows:

-The *History* page shows certain sections that are:

 1. Created By
 2. Last Modified By